Top 10 Texture Packs (Java Edition)

 Another great general-purpose pack is CreatorPack, which has many similarities to Lithos – namely its resemblance to default, yet with its own unique flair which prevents it from feeling boring.
 So it has the same attributes which make it ideal for survival gameplay, and a general all-purpose default replacement.

-The biggest difference in comparison to Lithos is that CreatorPack has a more smooth, bright, vibrant, almost plastic-y look.
+The biggest difference in comparison to Lithos is that CreatorPack has a more smooth, bright, vibrant, and playful look.
 Both packs are great in their own regard, it’s just personal preference which style you prefer.

 Depixel will feel right at home to those familiar with the default textures – but with increased resolution, it will give everything a more sharp and detailed look.
 It straddles the line between familiarity and novelty – it stays true to the default game, but still has its own character in order to make the game feel fresh.